 Motivation = (Expectancy * Value) / (Impulsiveness * Delay)

-Expectancy refers to how much you expect to succeed at doing the task and thereby getting the anticipated reward.
-The more you expect being successful, the less likely you are to procrastinate on it.
+Expectancy refers to how much you expect to succeed at doing the task, thereby getting the anticipated reward.
+The more you expect success, the less likely you are to procrastinate.

 Impulsiveness refers to your tendency to get distracted by other things.
 High impulsivity lures you to Instagram or Facebook instead of the work at hand.

-Delay refers to the time lapse until receiving the anticipated reward.
-The longer the delay, the more likely you are to procrastinate, as you perceive that the payoff is farther in the distance.
+Delay refers to the time it takes to receive the anticipated reward.
+The longer the delay, the more likely you are to procrastinate, as you perceive the payoff is a long way away.